freenet/web/hugo-site/content/news/introducing-ghost-keys.md

 3. **Simplicity**: Donations are straightforward and easily understood.

-While donations are our current method of support, we’re actively exploring decentralized alternatives for the future.
+While donations are Freenet's current method of support, we’re actively exploring decentralized alternatives for the future.
 For example, we plan to implement a system called [Proof of Trust](/news/799-proof-of-trust-a-wealth-unbiased-consensus-mechanism-for-distributed-systems/), which offers a decentralized way to build trust without relying on Proof of Work or Proof of Stake.